xthexder/Tecs/README.md

 to ensure memory access is safe at compile-time, and minimize the amount of logic remaining in the compiled output.

+Tecs is a core component of the [Stray Photons Game Engine](https://github.com/frustra/strayphotons)

 ### Features

  - Thread-safe transaction model for easy multi-threading
  - Compile-time safety checks ensure thread-safe operation
- - Context-switch free lock aquisision
+ - Context-switch free lock acquisition
  - Minimal read/write overhead for existing components
  - Efficient memory layout for maximum cache usage
  - Observer pattern for watching creations and deletions